 This image was produced by NASA from a number of night time images and shows the extent to which the US is lit up at night.

-In 1988 International Dark-Sky Association, or IDA, (www.darksky.org) was set up in an attempt to remedy this situation.
+In 1988 International Dark-Sky Association (www.darksky.org) was set up in an attempt to remedy this situation.
 It is active in a number of areas, including the education of communities and public officials about light pollution and the suggestion of practical solutions which balance the human need for lighting against the human desire to see what exists beyond our lives on the Earth.
 For example, it both promotes and gives a seal of approval to outdoor lighting fixtures that minimise glare and provide light only where it is needed.
 Another very important activity of the IDA is its certification of dark sky parks and reserves in fairly remote places, where the public can see the stars free of light pollution.